The Supernatural Sweet Shop

-Fushigi Dagashiya Zenitendō (ふしぎ駄菓子屋 銭天堂) is a Japanese children's novel series written by Reiko Hiroshima, with illustrations by Jyajya.
+The Supernatural Sweet Shop (ふしぎ駄菓子屋 銭天堂, Fushigi Dagashiya Zenitendō) is a Japanese children's novel series written by Reiko Hiroshima, with illustrations by Jyajya.
 Kaiseisha has published the books since May 2013, with 21 volumes as of October 15, 2024.
 An anime television series adaptation by Toei Animation premiered on September 8, 2020.
-It was also adapted by Toei into a segment of the omnibus film Toei Manga Matsuri, titled Fushigi Dagashiya Zenitendō: Tsuritai Yaki, which was originally scheduled to premiere in Japanese theatres on April 24, 2020, but was postponed to August 14, 2020, as a result of the COVID-19 pandemic.
+It was also adapted by Toei into a segment of the omnibus film Toei Manga Matsuri, titled Fushigi Dagashiya Zenitendō: Tsuritai Yaki, which was originally scheduled to premiere in Japanese theaters by Toei Company on April 24, 2020, but was postponed to August 14, 2020, as a result of the COVID-19 pandemic.

-A live-action film was released on December 13, 2024.
+A live-action film was released by Toho on December 13, 2024.